R\'enyi entropies for one-dimensional quantum systems with mixed boundary conditions: Differential equations for the scaling functions

-To derive an ODE for the conformal blocks, we had to employ seven orbifold Ward identities, together with six of the null-vector conditions above.
+To derive an ODE for the conformal blocks, we employ seven orbifold Ward identities, together with the six null-vector conditions above.
 To not overload the presentation of this section with technical details, we relegate the specifics of the derivation to Appendix \ref{app:baretwistthirdrenyi}.
-We apply the change of function